 As with stores, don’t arrive shortly before closing time and expect to be seated.
 I would say that 1pm is the latest you should arrive.
 In addition, it is highly recommend that you make reservations – even for lunch.
 If you don’t, you may find yourself turned away.

 One of the wonderful things about dining out in France is the table is yours for as long as you wish.
 They do not turn over tables.
 No one will rush you.
 No one will bring the bill to your table.
 When you wish to leave, get up and walk to the counter where the credit-card machine is located.
 In fact, if you choose to leave too soon after eating, the staff may think you didn’t enjoy your meal.
 Dining in France is about much more than just eating.
 It is a time to socialize, to enjoy each other’s company.
 Plan on at least two hours for any meal.
+Spending three hours would not be considered unusual.

 Another wonderful thing – being able to sit outside for a drink or a meal and take in Paris.